AliceSchuster/Udacity_Project_4/README.md

 ## Results

-Please find more information on this project in [my medium post] (https://medium.com/p/529fce2a9996/).
+Please find more information on this project in [my medium post](https://medium.com/p/529fce2a9996/).

 In order to predict whether an offer would be successful, I balanced the two groups and used Logistic Regression, Random Forrest Classifier, and AdaBoost Classifier for classification.